 Time to head ~70 kilometers west (with a quick pop through the tip of Austria) to see the famous castle which was the inspiration for Walt Disney’s fairytale castle…

 Quickly cross over the border to Ehrwald, Austria for the most amazing mountain views that you’ll see on your entire trip!
 If it’s getting late, spend the night at Alpencamp-Marienberg to be surrounded by views and for every amenity you could wish for!

-- Arrive to the village of Hohenschwangau early to purchase your tour tickets as they sell out quickly.
+- Arrive to the village of Hohenschwangau early to purchase your tour tickets as they sell out quickly (for most visitors this is one of those must-see places in Germany).
 You will be given a specific tour time and you’ll need to make your way up the hill to the castle.
 It’s about a 30 minute uphill walk or you can opt for a shuttle bus ride or a horse drawn carriage ride (but keep in mind that these fill up fast!).
 Make sure you arrive to the castle about an hour before your tour time so you can continue your walk up to the bridge that overlooks the backside of the castle!